 Don’t Miss: The Road to Hana is an all-day excursion on twisting, curving, switchback roads that pass dozens of waterfalls, tropical rain forest hiking trails and a black sand beach.
-Visitors are advised not to drive past a certain point and to turn around for the return drive, but for the brave, the road continues its full circle going into the island’s desert area with cattle ranches and a pineapple winery.
+Visitors are advised not to drive past a certain point and to turn around for the return drive.
+But for the brave, the road continues its full circle going into the island’s desert area with cattle ranches and a pineapple winery.
 The all-day adventure typically begins at dawn and travelers should bring snacks, towels and layers of clothing for the different climates.

 Where to Stay: If choosing to stay in Wailea’s resort area, we love the Makena Beach & Golf Resort, which is at the end of the resorts and near a state park and beach, providing a more private getaway just down the road from shops and restaurants.
-It features suites for up to six people and doesn’t charge resort fees like all the other properties in the area.
+It features suites for up to six people and doesn’t charge resort fees like many of the other properties in the area.

 The Big Island

 The southernmost of the main Hawaiian islands, the Big Island, actually named Hawaii, is as the name implies: the largest of the islands.
 As the youngest of the islands, it is also still growing, as Kilauea and Mauna Loa volcanoes are still active.
 (You can catch Kilauea’s orange glow in the evenings from an observatory.)
-The island is also known for having 12 distinct climate zones – there is snow atop the inactive volcano of Mauna Kea!
+The island is also known for having 12 distinct climate zones—there is snow atop the inactive volcano of Mauna Kea!

-Although the Big Island is double the size of all the other islands combined, it does not offer as much in terms of resort areas and on-island activities as Oahu and Maui.
+Although the Big Island is double the size of all the other islands combined, it doesn’t offer as much in terms of resort areas and on-island activities as Oahu and Maui.
 Instead, it’s a rather sleepy island.
 The main cluster of resorts can be found along the Kohala Coast, with Kailua-Kona providing a number of hotels in an even quieter setting.
 The Kohala Coast often surprises visitors with its rugged lava rock surroundings, as it’s at the base of Mauna Kea.
 Beaches here are often small and man-made.

 Island Layout: Visitors will arrive to the island’s west coast, landing in Kona.
 Traveling minutes up the coast to Kailua or further north to Kalaoa, this is the heart of tourism for the island.
-The center of the island is filled with forest reserves for Mauna Kea, Kapapala and Kau Forest, as well as Hawaii Volcanoes National Park, the latter which borders the southeastern coast.
+The center of the island is filled with forest reserves for Mauna Kea, Kapapala and Kau Forest, as well as Hawaii Volcanoes National Park, the latter of which borders the southeastern coast.
 On the east coast, the small town of Hilo provides more remote resort options.